eclipse-sumo/sumo/docs/web/docs/Specification/Persons.md

 You can define either a `route`-id, or a list of `edges` to travel or a `from` and a `to` edge.
 In the first and second case the route edges are traveled in the listed order.
 They do not need to be joined in the net.
-If travelling between stops on the same edge then only include the edge once.
+If traveling between stops on the same edge then only include the edge once.
 In the latter case a shortest path calculation is performed and it is an error if there is no path connecting `from` and `to`.